 \subsection{Lower bounds}

-Likewise, it is possible to determine lower bounds from store visiting times.
-To do so, first let \(\ell_e\) be the lowest integer value that represents the minimum number of pollsters required, in at most \(|S|\) days, to distribute the aggregated service time with respect to the maximum shift and mandatory break lengths.
-This value is obtained by solving the nonlinear program
+Likewise, it is possible to determine lower bounds based on store visiting times.
+To do so, first, let \(\ell_e\) be the smallest integer value representing the minimum number of pollsters required, in at most \(|S|\) days, to distribute the aggregated service time while considering the maximum shift length and mandatory break durations.
+This value is obtained by solving the following nonlinear program:

-Notice that if problem \eqref{model:lower_bounds} is infeasible, then there are not enough resources to solve {\modelo}; thus, providing an infeasibility certificate.
+Notice that if problem \eqref{model:lower_bounds} is infeasible, then there are not enough resources to solve {\modelo}, thereby providing an infeasibility certificate.